Once the realization is accepted that even between the closest human beings

 - Clinical Fellow, American Association of Marriage & Family Therapists (AAMFT)

-- President Elect, Idaho Association for Marriage & Family Therapy (IDAMFT)
+- Past President, Idaho Association for Marriage & Family Therapy (IDAMFT)

-- Chair, IDAMFT Committee for Public Policy and Legislation
+- Past Chair, IDAMFT Committee for Public Policy and Legislation

 - Certified Life Coach, Levels I, II & III, Coach for Life